lenavoigt/mass-disk-processor/README.md

 - import the new plugin
 - add it to the list named `plugin_classes`, referring to the name of the class within the plugin python file.

-> You should make sure that your plugins always returns the same result fields (returning None for each field where no value was retrieved).
+> You should make sure that your plugin always returns the same result fields (returning None for each field where no value was retrieved).

 # Specifying a Plugin Order for Metric Collection Runs